 I. LOVE.
 MITTENS.
 I do!
 Except that, when things come in pairs...it means you need to keep track of BOTH of them.
 This is a problem for my scatter-brained mind.
 So I always like to have a nice stash of mittens going into the winter months.
 That way, at any given time, I can find at least one pair ;) Crocheted mittens are truly one of my favorite projects to make for a few reasons.
 One - they are absolutely useful!
 These will not lay around the house unused (eh hem...unless I misplace one...)
 Two - they are typically a one skein project which is kind of my jam.
 Three - they will fit the hands of just about any adult you want to make them for and they make beautiful gifts!
 So keep reading for the Frozen Fingers Mitten free crochet pattern :)

 This pattern was written as part the Holiday Stashdown CAL (see more details here).
 The rules for this blog-hop style CAL were simple...design a pattern that uses either a single skein or a pattern that is a great scrap buster.
 As a yarn addict, I have plenty of single skeins hiding in my stash that I purchased because they were pretty.
-So in this pattern I featured one cake of Premier Yarns Sweet Roll in 'Frosty Swirl' that I just happened to have lying around, and the kind people at Premier Yarn have given me an exclusive promo code if you'd like to buy some yarn from their website.
-Just shop here and enter code 'MM001' at checkout for 10% off your purchase through 12/28/17.
+So in this pattern I featured one cake of Premier Yarns Sweet Roll in 'Frosty Swirl' that I just happened to have lying around!

 This pattern will, of course, work with any worsted weight acrylic, wool, or blend you'd like!
 I did not control my color changes when working from the Sweet Roll yarn, but I had plenty of yarn left over so if you wanted to control your colors so that they didn't switch mid row/randomly you should have enough to make that work!
 Whatever you choose, I hope you enjoy the Frozen Fingers Mittens :)

-Thank you to Premier Yarns for the promo code and to my pattern testers Sara, Melissa, and Carolyn!
+Thank you to my pattern testers Sara, Melissa, and Carolyn!

 Abbreviations (written in U.S. terms):